How To File W2 and 1099 Together

 • Vehicle expenses

-• Costs of renting or leasing equipment pertaining to your business
+• Costs of renting or leasing equipment for your business

 • Health insurance for you and your family